mir-ror/libircclient/libircclient/doc/sources/API_reference_functions.rst

 This function strips all the ANSI color codes from the message, and returns a new message with no color information.
 Useful for the bots which react to strings, to make sure the bot is not confused if the string uses colors.

+This function does not modify the message which doesn't use colors.

 **Return value:**